TencentAI4S/IgGM/README.md

   - **fasta.files.design**: Contains the masked CDR area fasta file, where X represents mask.
 ## Quick Start

 You can use a fasta file (--fasta) and antigen's pdb file(--pdb).
+The epitope information can be provided by specifying the residue numbers in the antigen pdb file.

-#### Example 1: predicting the structure of an antibody & nanobody using IgGM
+#### Example 1: predicting the structure of an antibody & nanobody against a given antigen and binding epitopes using IgGM
+* If a complex structure is available in the PDB, the command will automatically generate epitope information.
+You can delete the epitope information from the command(--epitope) if needed.
 ```
 # antibody
-python design.py --fasta examples/fasta.files.native/8iv5_A_B_G.fasta --antigen examples/pdb.files.native/8iv5_A_B_G.pdb
+python design.py --fasta examples/fasta.files.native/8iv5_A_B_G.fasta --antigen examples/pdb.files.native/8iv5_A_B_G.pdb --epitope 126 127 129 145 146 147 148 149 150 155 156 157 158 160 161 162 163 164

 # nanobody
-python design.py --fasta examples/fasta.files.native/8q94_C_NA_A.fasta --antigen examples/pdb.files.native/8q94_C_NA_A.pdb
+python design.py --fasta examples/fasta.files.native/8q94_C_NA_A.fasta --antigen examples/pdb.files.native/8q94_C_NA_A.pdb --epitope 41 42 43 44 45 46 49 50 70 71 73 74
 ```

-#### Example 2: design.py the sequence of an antibody & nanobody CDR H3 loops against a given antigen using IgGM, and predict the overall structure.
+#### Example 2: redesign the sequence of an antibody & nanobody CDR H3 loops against a given antigen using IgGM, and predict the overall structure.
 ```
 # antibody
 python design.py --fasta examples/fasta.files.design/8hpu_M_N_A/8hpu_M_N_A_CDR_H3.fasta --antigen examples/pdb.files.native/8hpu_M_N_A.pdb